molgenis/systemsgenetics/Genotype-Harmonizer/README.md

  * Expects gen file at: `${base path}.gen` or without the extentions `${base path}`
  * Expects sample file at: `${base path}.sample`
  * See also chapter on 'Using SHAPEIT2 Output and Oxford Gen format'
+* TRITYPER
+  * Expects folder with TriTyper data.
+Can handle dosage matrix

 #####--outputType options